Answers to Common Questions

 The reason we have users in both places is so you can add users to just a specific sub-account or have users that work for the reseller that can manage multiple sub-accounts.

-Imaging having two different installations.
-Not having a resller account make it difficult to manage all equipment and users in a simgle account.
+Imaging having two different installations, not having a reseller account make it difficult to manage all equipment and users in a single account.
 It would also be challenging to make sure every user had the correct permissions to just their equipment.

-By seperating out the reseller and the sub-accounts, we can provide isolation so that cameras are not inadvertantly shared.
+By separating out the reseller and the sub-accounts, we can provide isolation so that cameras are not inadvertently shared.
 We can also provide a much simpler user management interface.

 What else can we do with this?